westland garden health logo

 Sow fast-growing annuals

 There’s still just enough time to sow fast-growing annuals to flower this year.
-Choose from Clarkia, Virginia Stock, Candytuft and Calendula (Pot Marigold) to fill empty spaces.
+Choose from Clarkia, Virginia Stock, Candytuft, and Calendula (Pot Marigold) to fill empty spaces.
 They should flower within 10 to 12 weeks.

 Feed Flowering Plants